matheusjohannaraujo/continuum/docs/GlobalHelpers.md

 ### Global Helpers | Ajudantes Globais

-> *EN-US: The file in `lib/helpers.php` contains the implementation of global helpers (functions), which can be used anywhere in the MakeMVCSS framework*
+> *EN-US: The file in `lib/helpers.php` contains the implementation of global helpers (functions), which can be used anywhere in the Continuum framework*

-> *PT-BR: O arquivo em `lib/helpers.php` contém a implementação de ajudantes (funções) globais, que podem ser utilizadas em qualquer lugar do framework MakeMVCSS*
+> *PT-BR: O arquivo em `lib/helpers.php` contém a implementação de ajudantes (funções) globais, que podem ser utilizadas em qualquer lugar do framework Continuum*

 <hr>